-6. Determination Of Elements Of Gratuity And Compensation
+7. Determination Of Elements Of Gratuity And Compensation

 - (a) For the purposes of income tax exemption, the characteristics and nature of termination payments prevail over form and labelling of such payments. - (b) The method of making an apportionment between gratuity and compensation depends on the circumstances of each case.
 In general, consideration is given to the employer's normal practice in granting gratuities to employees leaving his service and the rate or amount of gratuities normally granted.
+The terms of the employment with regards to payment of retirement benefits including gratuties would normally be stated in the contract of service or in other documents that binds the employer and employee.